Veterinarians get asked this question all the time: “Which treat is best to give my dog?”

 How to Tell if Your Dog Will Like Fruits and Vegetables as Treats

-Determine if your pet will accept fresh treats by providing a variety of options to them during your own meal preparation.
+Determine if your pet will accept fresh treats by providing a variety of options during your own meal preparation.
 The next time you prepare a vegetable or fruit at home, try giving your pet a taste.

 Try offering a fresh, washed piece of fruit or vegetable and then again after it has been cooked (and cooled to edible temperature – without any seasoning).